 - Refillable razor handles with replaceable blades.

-Step 2: Go for Solid Bars
+Step 2: Choose Solid Bars Next

 Bottled body washes, shampoos, and conditioners create endless plastic waste.